How more than 100 American soccer players abroad fared this weekend

 Eredivisie

-Fortuna Sittard forward Andrija Novakovich, on loan from Reading: played 90 minutes in 3-1 defeat at Den Haag
+Fortuna Sittard forward Andrija Novakovich*, on loan from Reading: played 90 minutes (scored in 74th) in 1-1 draw with Utrecht

-NAC Breda defender Erik Palmer-Brown, on loan from Manchester City: in the 18 but did not play in 2-0 defeat to Excelsior
+NAC Breda defender Erik Palmer-Brown, on loan from Manchester City: in the 18 but did not play in 4-2 defeat at Feyenoord

 Eerste Divisie

-Telstar midfielder Kyle Scott, on loan from Chelsea (age 20): in the 18 but did not play in 1-0 defeat to MVV
+Telstar midfielder Kyle Scott, on loan from Chelsea (age 20): played 83 minutes in 2-0 victory over Utrecht II

-Roda defender Ashton Goetz: not in the 18 for 2-1 victory at Almere City

 BELGIUM